Z-Wave: History

 The technology began to catch on in North America around 2005, when five companies, including Danfoss, Ingersoll-Rand and Leviton Manufacturing, adopted Z-Wave.
 They formed the Z-Wave Alliance, whose objective is to promote the use of Z-Wave technology, with all certified products by companies in the Alliance interoperable.
 In 2005, Bessemer Venture Partners led a $16 million third seed round for Zensys.
 In May 2006, Intel Capital announced that it was investing in Zensys, a few days after Intel joined the Z-Wave Alliance.
 In 2008, Zensys received investments from Panasonic, Cisco Systems, Palamon Capital Partners and Sunstone Capital.

 Z-Wave was acquired by Sigma Designs in December 2008.
 Following the acquisition, Z-Wave's U.S. headquarters in Fremont, California were merged with Sigma's headquarters in Milpitas, California.
 As part of the changes, the trademark interests in Z-Wave were retained in the United States by Sigma Designs and acquired by a subsidiary of Aeotec Group in Europe.

 On January 23, 2018, Sigma announced it planned to sell the Z-Wave technology and business assets to Silicon Labs for $240 million, and the sale was completed on April 18, 2018.
+In 2019, Z-Wave was spun off into an independent organization, and by 2025 it was a completely open standard.
+On February 4, 2026, Texas Instruments announced that it would be acquiring Silicon Labs for approximately $7.5 billion, with the transaction expected to close in early 2027.

 In 2005, there were six products on the market that used Z-Wave technology.
-By 2012, as smart home technology was becoming increasingly popular, there were approximately 600 products using Z-Wave technology available in the U.S. As of June 2022, there are over 4,000 Z-Wave certified interoperable products.
+By 2012, as smart home technology was becoming increasingly popular, there were approximately 600 products using Z-Wave technology available in the U.S. As of February 2026, there are over 4,500 Z-Wave certified interoperable products, with more than 100 million devices installed across the globe.
+The Z-Wave product market size was estimated at $14.32 billion USD in 2025, and is expected to reach $22.13 billion USD by 2032.